sequelize/sequelize/docs/models-usage.md

 The success handler will always receive an object with two properties:

-* `count` - an integer, total number records matching the where clause
+* `count` - an integer, total number records matching the where clause and other filters due to associated tables
 * `rows` - an array of objects, the records matching the where clause, within the limit and offset range

 ```js